 The subsidiary shrines also occupy similar places in the temple complex as in Tanjore.
 The vastness of the temple indicates the life of the times that must have been centered around the temple as was the prestige of the patron king.

 Gopurams if any were there, are missing today.
 Though the entrance does give the impression that there might have been a gopuram here.
 Two images of Dwarapalas have been kept at the entrance.
 And they do create the ambiance of the entrance as it might have been.
 The side entrances to the sanctum are also flanked by huge Dwarapalas that are approached through a flight of steps, a typical feature of Chola temples.
 The sculptures on the walls depict the Shiva in his various avatars known by various names.
 Bare parts of walls give an impression of being unfinished and lack the finesse of the other temples.
-On the ceiling of one of the pavilions and in few niches, I could see the traces of paintings, elsewhere time seems to have taken a toll on them.
+On the ceiling of one of the pavilions and in a few niches, I could see the traces of paintings, elsewhere time seems to have taken a toll on them.

 A unique feature of this temple is the image of a Lion through whose body a staircase leads to the well, called Simhakanar.
-Waters of Ganga was put in this well to be used for the perpetual supply of it for the Abhisheka of the deity.
+Waters of Ganga were put in this well to be used for the perpetual supply of it for the Abhisheka of the deity.